ShaofeiShen768/LAF/README.md

 The hyperparameters for each scenario are recorded in the [hyperparameter.md](hyperparameter.md) file for different models and datasets.

-You run the [LAF.ipynb](LAF.ipynb) file to reproduce the reported results.
+You can run the [LAF.ipynb](LAF.ipynb) file to reproduce the reported results.

 The records of training loss have been stored in [Training](Training) folder.